By Julie Vargo, Editorial Contributor

 Before Schaus agreed to the procedure, he wanted more information.
-Dr. Roland A. Filart, a board-certified clinical cardiac electrophysiologist at the Orlando Health Heart Institute Cardiology Group, provided the reassurance he needed.
+Dr. Roland A. Filart, a board-certified clinical cardiac electrophysiologist at the Orlando Health Heart & Vascular Institute, provided the reassurance he needed.

 “This state-of-the-art device has demonstrated a successful track record for patients just like Don,” says Dr. Filart.
 “He wanted to go to his grandson’s graduation.
 I told him, ‘If I put the Watchman in, I’ll get you there.’ ”

 Schaus decided to have the minimally invasive outpatient procedure.
 Done under general anesthesia, the Watchman device takes about an hour to implant.
 While some patients stay in the hospital overnight, Schaus was able to leave the same day.